martinaalvera/Documentation/vault/vault_config.rst

        capabilities = ["list"]
      }

 #.
-The **write onlyi.hcl** token is exploited by LUKS script on the Virtual machine during the encryption procedure to store passphrases on Vault.
+The **write only.hcl** token is exploited by LUKS script on the Virtual machine during the encryption procedure to store passphrases on Vault.

    ::

      # Grant permissions on user specific path
      path "secrets/data/{{identity.entity.aliases.<jwt_auth_accessor>.name}}/*" {
-       capabilities = [ "read" ]
+         capabilities = [ "create"]
      }

    The ecryption script write the random generated passphrase on vault on Vault, in a path where only the user can access, since it depends on its identity.